-- When the cinnamon toast is ready, place the toast on parchment paper or a silpat.
+- When the toast is ready, place it on parchment paper or a silpat.
 If you only buttered one side of your toast, then place this buttered side on the silpat or parchment paper.
 As the toast cools down, the surface will flatten creating a shiny caramel, crunchy surface.

 - I prefer to use country style bread loaves to make these creme brulee toast, because I can cut 1/2 inch thick slices of bread.
 But you’re welcome to use any bread you like – such as white bread, whole wheat, bagel, multigrain or anything else you have at hand.

 - If you don’t allow the sugar to caramelize and THEN cool down before you eat it, it will be sticky!
 So make sure to let the caramel surface cool down enough to create a hard, crunchy surface!

 And as a bonus, here’s a decadent dessert or brunch recipe using these cinnamon toasts – these roasted blueberry and brie with cinnamon toasts are sure to blow your mind! 🙂

 If you liked this amazing cinnamon toast recipe (creme brulee toast), don’t forget to subscribe for new (and free) recipes by entering your email address on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
 You can find me on FACEBOOK, TWITTER,INSTAGRAM, PINTEREST, YOU TUBE and GOOGLE-PLUS too.